biosciences/CARTEpigenoQC/README.md

 If you use this package in your work, please cite:

-> Lai, K. (2025). *CARTEpigenoQC: A quality control toolkit for CAR-T single-cell epigenomic data*.
-Journal of Open Source Software.
+> Lai, K. (2025). *CARTEpigenoQC: A quality control toolkit for CAR-T single-cell epigenomic data*. arXiv: https://arxiv.org/abs/2507.23048 (submitted to *Journal of Open Source Software*). https://github.com/biosciences/CARTEpigenoQC

-📄 [Paper DOI link will go here]
+📄 [Paper DOI link will be available soon.]

 ---